-Out-of-pocket maximum includes the deductible, copays, and most coinsurance amounts.
-When covering more than one person, the Individual out-of-pocket maximum applies for the first member.
-Once the entire Family out-of-pocket maximum is met by the remaining members, the plan begins to pay 100% of the allowed amount for covered services for all other members.
-ONLY Routine Preventive Care services at the Tier 1 or Tier 2 level are covered at 100% under the plan.
+&lt;sup>1 Out-of-Pocket Maximum includes the deductible, co-pays, and most co-insurance amounts.
+When covering more than one person, the Individual Out-of-Pocket Maximum applies for the first member.
+Once the entire Family Out-of-Pocket Maximum is met by the remaining members, the plan begins to pay 100% of the allowed amount for covered services for all other members.

-Diagnostic labs are subject to coinsurance based on Tier level.
+&lt;sup>2 ONLY Routine Preventive Care services at the Tier 1 or Tier 2 level are covered at 100% under the plan.
+Diagnostic labs are subject to co-insurance based on Tier level.